 You’ll need four pool noodles for this game.
 Cut one pool noodle in half to create your two goal sticks.
 Decide on what distance you need between the two goals (smaller for younger kids, larger for older kids) and use garden stakes to secure the noodles to the ground.
 Next take one of your leftover noodles, create a circle with it and duct tape the ends together.
 Do the same with the remaining pool noodles.
 To play, kids will take turns tossing the circular noodles onto the goal sticks.
 Keep score and whoever gets the most points after five turns, wins.

-Outdoor games for elementary school-aged kids
+Outside games for elementary school-aged kids

-These games are a little more involved and also incorporate more competitive aspects of game playing — perfect for kids ages 6 and up.
+These outside games are a little more involved and also incorporate more competitive aspects of game playing — perfect for kids ages 6 and up.